WebAssembly/component-model/design/mvp/CanonicalABI.md

     [packed] = await call_and_trap_on_throw(opts.callback, task, [event_code, p1, p2])
 ```
 One detail worth noting here is that the index of the waitable set does not need
-to be returned every time; as an optimization to avoid a `waitable_sets` table
+to be returned every time; as an optimization to avoid a table access on every
-access on every turn of the event loop, if the returned waitable set index is
+turn of the event loop, if the returned waitable set index is `0` (which is an
-`0` (which is an invalid table index), the previous waitable set will be used.
+invalid table index), the previous waitable set will be used.

 The bit-packing scheme used for the `i32` `packed` return value is defined as
 follows: